Cherokee, California: Cherokee as a tourist attraction

-Visitors come to Cherokee to see the museum and the cemetery, and for its two annual festivals, on July 4 and on a weekend near September 24, which is called President Hayes Day.
+Cherokee, California is not seen as a tourist location though visitors can come to Cherokee to see the museum and the cemetery, and for its two annual festivals, on July 4 and on a weekend near September 24, which is called President Hayes Day.

 In the vicinity are Sugarloaf, a nearby promontory which is home to deer, foxes, doves, peacocks and hiking trails.
 Table Mountain is famous for its springtime wildflowers.
+The Great Smoky Mountains are very close by which tend to attract many tourists every year as well as Mingo Falls which is a scenic waterfall nearby.

 A Chinese Taoist temple, one of America's oldest Taoist establishments (no longer in use), built in the 1860s by the town's small Chinese community, was made a state historic site.

 Demographics

+Cherokee first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Cherokee had a population of 69.
+The 2020 United States census reported that Cherokee had a population of 88.
 The population density was 50.3 PD/sqmi.
-The racial makeup of Cherokee was 48 (70%) White, 0 African American, 2 (3%) Native American, 8 (12%) Asian, 0 Pacific Islander, 0 from other races, and 11 (16%) from two or more races.
-Hispanic or Latino of any race were 1 persons (1%).
+The racial makeup of Cherokee was 83.0% White, 0.0% African American, 0.0% Native American, 1.1% Asian, 0.0% Pacific Islander, 1.1% from other races, and 14.8% from two or more races.
+Hispanic or Latino of any race were 6.8% of the population.

-The Census reported that 69 people (100% of the population) lived in households, 0 lived in non-institutionalized group quarters, and 0 were institutionalized.

-There were 26 households, out of which 7 (27%) had children under the age of 18 living in them, 14 (54%) were opposite-sex married couples living together, 3 (12%) had a female householder with no husband present, 1 (4%) had a male householder with no wife present.
-There were 2 (8%) unmarried opposite-sex partnerships, and 0 same-sex married couples or partnerships.
-7 households (27%) were made up of individuals, and 4 (15%) had someone living alone who was 65 years of age or older.
-The average household size was 2.6.
-There were 18 families (69% of all households); the average family size was 3.3.
+There were 30 households, out of which 26.7% included children under the age of 18, 56.7% were married-couple households, 16.7% were cohabiting couple households, 6.7% had a female householder with no partner present, and 20.0% had a male householder with no partner present.
+6.7% of households were one person, and 0.0% were one person aged 65 or older.
+The average household size was 2.93.
+There were 23 families (76.7% of all households).